keesschollaart81/case.schollaart.net/_drafts/2019-06-28-device-offline-detection-with-durable-entities.md

 }
 ```

-If there is already a running orchestrator, this orchestrator is notified that there is a new message.
+If there is already a running orchestrator, this running orchestrator is notified that there is a new message.
 The framework will (in a asynchronous manner) wakeup the this orchestrator.

 ### The Orchestrator

 The first time an orchestrator is started, it will create the Durable Entity, then it will fetch the properties of this particular device.

-Then the orchestrator will do a `WaitForExternalEvent` for a certain amount of time.
-The Durable Functions framework will 'kill' the thread.
-The orchestrator will be revived when this event is triggered or the timeout period has elapsed.
+Then the orchestrator will do a `WaitForExternalEvent` for the given time(out).
+While it's waiting, the Durable Functions framework will 'kill' the thread.
+The orchestrator thread will be revived when this event is triggered or the timeout period has elapsed.

 ```cs
 [FunctionName(nameof(WaitingOrchestrator))]